nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-Terra/4terra.md

 ## Part 1: Setting up Docker

-We are using docker containers to define isolated software environments for specific steps of the GWAS workflow.
+We are using docker containers to create isolated software environments for specific steps of the GWAS workflow.
 Read more about using [docker](https://support.terra.bio/hc/en-us/articles/360037340472-Docker-container-overview) from Terra's support docs.

 The core steps of building, testing, and sharing the docker container are shown in the vidlet below: